FlavyP/UniSource/SWA.md

 **Promises:**

 A promise is an object which can be returned synchronously from an asynchronous function that may produce a value some time in the future: a resolved value or a reason that it's not resolved (error).
-A promise has 3 states: **pending, fulfillde, rejected**.
-Can attach callbacks to handle the fulfillde value or the reason for rejection.
+A promise has 3 states: **pending, fulfilled, rejected**.
+Can attach callbacks to handle the fulfilled value or the reason for rejection.
 Promises are eager, meaning that a promise will start doing whatever task you give it as soon as the promise constructor is invoked.

 Once settled, a promise can not be resettled.
 Calling resolve() or reject() again will have no effect.
 The immutability of a settled promise is an important feature.